petter-a/ai-ht24-project/README.md

 # Method

 Prediction is carried out using the LSTM (Long Short-Term Memory) neural network model, which is a preferred method for time series forecasting.
-Due to the volatility of the stock market, the model needs to be retrained frequently (preferably on a daily basis).
+Due to the volatility of the stock market, the model(s) needs to be retrained frequently (preferably on a daily basis).

 The prediction is based on multiple fields and technical indicators.